Tome Scientific Building Room 234

 His current research interests are in the area of bio-inspired computing.
 In particular he focuses on evolutionary neural networks, interactions between learning and evolution, evolutionary and developmental robotics and swarm intelligence.
 He is also active in computer science education research, with recent projects evaluating the effects of tool design, feedback mechanisms and pair programming on student behaviors and learning.

-An introduction to the Unix command line environment, shell scripting, system administration, debugging tools and version control.
-Skills developed will be applied in the context of a Humanitarian Free and Open Source Software (HFOSS) project.
-Case studies of social, legal and ethical issues raised by computing and computing for the greater good will complement the technical skill development.
-Prerequisite: 132, may be taken concurrently.
+An introduction to large-scale software development through participation in a Humanitarian Free and Open Source Software (HFOSS) project.
+Readings and discussions will focus on FOSS and HFOSS philosophy, licensing, communication tools, project and community organization, and software engineering topics related to large-scale software development.
+Case studies of social, legal and ethical issues raised by computing and computing for the greater good will complement participation in the HFOSS project.
+Prerequisites: 132 and 190.
 One-half credit.
 Graded CR/NC.
 75 minutes of classroom per week.
-Offered every fall.
+Offered every spring.

 COMP 491 Fall Senior Seminar